 In an environment of economic globalization and accelerated urbanization worldwide, local officials share a cluster of challenges—albeit with varying degrees of severity.
 And adding to these challenges is the trend toward decentralization, which shifts responsibilities for service delivery from the national level to local communities.
 This shift requires municipal governments to adopt new governing and management techniques.

-- Match the skills, knowledge, and resources of the local community with the skills, knowledge, and resources that U.S. partners can share
+- Match the skills, knowledge, and resources of the local community with the skills, knowledge, and resources that U.S. and other partners can share

-- Use innovative and flexible partnership models involving various government and nongovernmental counterparts in the United States, host countries, and third countries
+- Use innovative and flexible partnership models involving various governmental and nongovernmental counterparts in the United States, host countries, and third countries

 - Establish substantive professional relationships between U.S. municipal governments and their counterparts in developing and transitioning countries